edmullen dot net

 Also, the user can set default and minimum font sizes that override a Web page's settings.
 Hence, the designer needs to make a page "fluid," that is, it gracefully degrades with (sometimes extreme) changes in the user's environment.

 Too, consideration for those who browse using speech readers or very large fonts due to sight impairment must be taken into account.
-And that can range from my normally correctable 57-year-old eyesight to persons struggling with much more severe impairment.
+And that can range from my normally correctable 65-year-old (as of 2015) eyesight to persons struggling with much more severe impairment.

 The Web designer is thus faced with a host of choices to make which either limit what can be included in a page design or exclude some users.